akshxyjagtap/ML-Projects/README.md

      - Identifying  and recogninzing the Vehical License Number Plates using cv2, easyocr, tesseract and other libraries.
   - [PROFANITY FILTER][PROFANITY FILTER]
      - API THAT GETS A SENTENCE OR A COOMENT OF STRING AS INPUT AND POSTS IF THE SENTENCE IS PROFANE .PROFANITY FILTER BUILD ON EXISTING pypi PACKAGE AND ADDED HINDI WORDS TO DEETCT PROFANE WORDS IN HINDI LANGUAGE.
+     - Api thats gets a comment of string as input and post the status of comment if it contains profane words or not. build on existing pypi package and added hindi profanity words to detect in hindi.

 <hr>